beskay/gas-guide/OPTIMIZATIONS.md

 }
 ```

 Deploying the example contract with initialized default variables costs an additional ~6.6k gas, compared to the optimized version.
-If we take a look at the compiler generated Yul (`forge insect DefaultVars ir-optimized`), we see why:
+If we take a look at the compiler generated Yul (`forge inspect DefaultVars ir-optimized`), we see why:

 ```yul
 /// @src 23:193:349  "contract DefaultVars {..."